-As an example, with a single key on the panel you can switch your trackballs to grading shadows, mid tones and highlights using log controls with high and low range, contrast and master pivot.
-There are individual controls on the panel for contrast, lift, gain, color temperature, tint, highlight and lowlight recovery, saturation, color boost and mid tone detail.
+With a single key on the panel you can also switch your trackballs to grading shadows, mid tones and highlights using log controls with high and low range, contrast and master pivot.
+There are individual GPU debayer controls on the panel for exposure, contrast, lift, gain, color temperature, tint, highlight and lowlight recovery, saturation, color boost and mid tone detail.

-In fact each knob allows super fine parameter adjustment and with a simple push, you can reset each parameter back to the default.
+In fact each soft knob allows super fine parameter adjustment and with a simple push, you can set each parameter back to the default.